Memory and Rejuvenation in Glassy Systems: Methods

-\paragraph{Methods}The following describes our undertaking of a systematic, quantitative study of the memory effect.
+The following describes our systematic, quantitative study of the memory effect.
 All ac susceptibility measurements were taken using a Magnetic Property Measuring System (MPMS) 3 \footnote{Quantum Design North America, 10307 Pacific Center Court San Diego, CA 92121}.
-The measurement frequency was 1 Hz, with an ac field amplitude of 10 Oe, sufficient to observe out-of-equilibrium effects while staying in the linear regime.
-For the reference susceptibility data shown in Fig. \ref{fig:ref_aging_rej_mem}, a cooling rate of 1 K/min was used.
-The glass temperature, $T_g$ was found through dc magnetization measurements to be $T_g = 41.6$ K \footnote{The exact value is determined when the field cooled and zero field cooled curves diverge, known as the ``onset of irreversibility''}.
+The measurement frequency was 1 Hz, with a field amplitude of 10 Oe, sufficient to observe out-of-equilibrium effects while staying in the linear regime.
+The glass temperature was found through dc magnetization measurements to be $T_g = 41.6$ K \footnote{The value is determined by the ``onset of irreversibility'' \cite{vincent_spin_2018}}.

 For the double-waiting-time experiments, we approximate a quench with a cooling rate of 35 K/min to reduce unintended aging effects.
-For consistency in the measured results, the temperature was allowed to settle at each waiting temperature before recording the first measurement.
+For consistency in the measurements, the temperature was allowed to settle at each waiting temperature before recording the first measurement.
 While the temperature change from \Tw{1} to \Tw{2} was only about 10 seconds, the first data point taken was around 100 seconds.
 For each recorded point, 10 measurements were averaged.
-We opted to use the cooling protocol pictured in the inset of Fig. \ref{fig:ref_aging_rej_mem}.
-The protocol for our double-waiting-time experiments went as follows.
 First, the system was quenched from $T = 60\, \mathrm{K} > T_g$ to an aging temperature $\Tw{1} < \Tg$ and was allowed to relax for a time \tw{1}.
 Then, the system was quenched to a lower temperature $\Tw{2} < \Tw{1}$ where it evolved for time \tw{2}.
-Finally, the system was rapidly heated to the starting temperature \Tw{1} where the susceptibility was compared to the reference system.
-The temperature drop $\Delta T = \Tw{1} - \Tw{2}$ was chosen to ensure that the sample has fully rejuvenated; this $\Delta T$ is held fixed at 4 K.
+Finally, the system was rapidly heated back to \Tw{1} where the susceptibility was compared to the reference system (inset of Fig. \ref{fig:ref_aging_rej_mem}).